jennpanzo/prod-dash/index.md

 * **QA Pass Rate**: Percentage of completed tasks that passed quality assurance review on the first evaluation.
 * **Tasks Stuck in Production**: Tasks flagged as delayed, blocked, or requiring additional action before completion.

-These KPIs are purely operational in focus and exclude any marketing, revenue, or customer-related metrics.
+These KPIs focus exclusively on operational performance and production efficiency.

 ## **Visualization in Looker Studio**